sswam/allemande/doc/intro.md

 Read this intro carefully!

 Click the <i class="bi-question-lg"></i> help button at the top right, and talk with your assistant in the **Help** tab.
 In this help system, AIs can give extensive help based on the full user guide.
+Close the help by pressing the <i class="bi-x"></i> button at the top right.

 In the main [Ally Chat](/Ally+Chat) room, AIs can help with basic info about the app.